Previous dayMarch 28, 2026Next day

 3.5 km---AutoUSGS →

-March 28, 2026 brought a magnitude 2.3 earthquake 5 km NNE of Verden, Oklahoma, logged at 21:13 UTC.
+On March 28, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 5 km NNE of Verden, Oklahoma at 21:13 UTC.
 At a depth of just 3.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 35.134°, -98.070°.
+The epicenter is at 35.134°, -98.070°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28